 Please be aware that allergies and other autoimmune diseases are often caused by vaccination.
 Once they appear, it is nearly impossible to eradicate them.

 A species appropriate raw diet is the very best diet that you can feed your puppy for lifelong health.
 If you can't/won't feed a raw diet, freeze dried food is the next best, because it maintains all of the nutrients, enzymes, amino acids, etc. as raw food.
-The next best food is dehydrated, which contains most of the same nutrientsthe best food for your puppy is the food that works best for them.
+The next best food is dehydrated, which contains most of the same nutrients.
+The best food for your puppy is the food that works best for them.
 What does this mean?
 If you have been feeding a specific brand of food for more than 6 months, and your pet has no adverse reactions, the food is working well for your pet.
 Adverse reactions are symptoms that can develop due to a sensitivity towards an ingredient, and can include but are not limited to: itching, yeast infection (ears, skin, paws, etc.), constipation, diarrhea, foul odor, watery eyes or nose, limping, shaking of the head, and any other symptom that should not be there.
 Keep in mind that kibble (hard puppy or dog food) is not a complete nutritional source, despite what the bag may claim.
-Optimal health will require supplementation (see below for information).

 Feed the best quality food that you can afford, at least until the puppy has matured.
 Large breeds do not fully mature (brain, bones, etc.) until they are at least 18 months old, often closer to 24 months.
 A quality food will have DHA and EPA, Omega 3 and 6 fatty acids, needed for brain development (memory and learning ability).
 Also, Goldens can be prone to skin conditions such as itching, often a result of vaccination.
 Fatty acids provided in the correct ratio and in the correct proportion help to decrease the inflammation that can lead to itching.
 The higher quality foods may cost a little more but your puppy will eat much less, and more of the food is digested which results in less feces.
 We are currently feeding a raw blend and our Goldens are doing fabulous!
 They have become lean and trim with amazing muscle definition.
 They love their meals!
-We purchase our raw food from a co-op, and are paying about the same that we were paying to feed kibble.
-Ask us if you're interested in learning more...
+We purchase our raw food from a co-op, and are paying about the same that we were paying to feed high end kibble.
+Ask us if you're interested in learning more... we will be happy to help you find a co-op in your area!

-We are also using Missing Link Professional Strength Veterinary Formula Canine Blend, a Natural Dietary Supplement made of whole food and food concentrates and a good source of soluble and insoluble fiber as well as essential fatty acids (Omega-3, 6, and 9).
-Kibble should be covered with water to increase hydration, and a tablespoon of Braggs raw, organic, unpasteurized apple cider vinegar which is beneficial to their body in many ways.
-Kibble is not a complete source of nutrition for our pets, so many of these other methods can assist with reaching the pet's optimal health because many of the nutrients are destroyed during the processing.
-A recent study (posted in our Facebook group) demonstrated that feeding a 20% raw diet (with 80% kibble) will keep a pet's health from deteriorating.
+We also supplement (rotationally) with Missing Link Professional Strength Veterinary Formula Canine Blend that we purchase from our vet, a Natural Dietary Supplement made of whole food and food concentrates and a good source of soluble and insoluble fiber as well as essential fatty acids (Omega-3, 6, and 9), and a tablespoon or two of Braggs raw, organic, unpasteurized apple cider vinegar ("ACV") with "Mother" which is beneficial to their body in many ways.
+A bonus of ACV: no more yellow patches of grass in the yard!

 A tired puppy is a well-behaved puppy.
 Always exercise your puppy before settling down for the night.
 If you cannot go for a walk or play fetch due to weather, mental stimulation will work to tire out your puppy just as well as physical exercise...try teaching a new trick or 2.
 Snuffle mats work well too!